Sensory Play Ideas with Blankets, Pillows, and Cushions

 Roll up your child like a burrito.
 This can be done by:

-having your child log roll
+Having your child log roll

-you rolling your child within the blanket
+Roll your child within the blanket

-you tucking the blanket around your child while they stay flat (no rolling needed)
+Tuck the blanket around your child while they stay flat (no rolling needed)

-You can pretend to put on toppings on the burrito/sushi roll.
-Have your child move on the ground like a mermaid/shark/dolphin for extra input OR have your child relax inside as long as they need!
+Have your child move on the ground like a mermaid/shark/dolphin for extra input, OR have your child relax inside as long as they need!
 Follow their cues and lead!

 Blanket Pulls